Skip to main content

 • For Kubernetes we recommend using a dual-region Kubernetes setup with the Camunda Helm chart installed in two Kubernetes clusters.

-• For other platforms, using alternative installation methods (for example, with docker-compose) is not covered by our guides.
+• For other platforms, using alternative installation methods (for example, docker-compose) is not covered by our guides.

-Identity SupportIdentity, including multi-tenancy and Role-Based Access Control (RBAC), is currently unavailable in this setup.
+Identity SupportIdentity, including multi-tenancy and role-based access control (RBAC), is currently unavailable in this setup.

-Optimize SupportNot supported (requires Identity).
+Optimize SupportNot supported (requires Identity with specific configuration).

 ConnectorsIf you are running Connectors and have a process with an inbound connector deployed in a dual-region setup, consider the following: